mickey-is-codin/computer-vision/README.md

-# OpenCV Motion Detection Project
+# OpenCV and Image Processing Repository

-Building this out as a small proof of concept for a project at work.
+Using this for any learning or projects involving OpenCV until I have enough knowledge to make repos for each specific project.